javendia/fabric-semantic-model-toolkit/src/REFRESHER/NB_PAR_PARTITIONER.Notebook/README.md

 ---

-## 📝 Notas de implementación
+## 📝 Implementation notes

-### Generación de intervalo de fechas
+### Date interval generation

-- El intervalo se calcula hasta el **último día del período para el valor de `last_date`**:
+- The interval is calculated until the **last day of the period for the `last_date` value**:
-  - Si el intervalo es `YEAR`: hasta el final del año para el valor de `last_date`.
+  - If the interval is `YEAR`: until the end of the year for the `last_date` value.
-  - Si el intervalo es `QUARTER`: hasta el final del trimestre para el valor de `last_date`.
+  - If the interval is `QUARTER`: until the end of the quarter for the `last_date` value.
-  - Si el intervalo es `MONTH`: hasta el final del mes para el valor de `last_date`.
+  - If the interval is `MONTH`: until the end of the month for the `last_date` value.

-### Eliminación de partición por defecto
+### Default partition deletion

-- Generalmente, por defecto, Power BI crea una partición que abarca todos los datos, cuyo nombre coincide con la entidad.
+- Usually, by default, Power BI creates a partition that spans all data, whose name matches the entity.
-- Una vez añadidas las particiones necesarias, esta partición se elimina en caso de que exista.
+- Once the necessary partitions have been added, this partition is deleted if it exists.

-### Construcción de consultas M para particiones
+### M query construction for partitions

-- Se preserva la consulta original (transformaciones, uniones, etc.)
+- The original query is preserved (transformations, joins, etc.)
-- Se agrega un paso adicional `Table.SelectRows` para filtrar por un intervalo de fechas específico.
+- An additional `Table.SelectRows` step is added to filter by a specific date interval.

 ---